Two Harbors mayor recalled - NewsBreak

 Five people were rescued after the boat they were on crashed into the break wall at the Lake Superior port of entry on the Minnesota and Wisconsin border.
 The incident happened at 10:50 p.m.
 Tuesday, with the St. Louis County Sheriff's Office and Rescue Squad, U.S. Coast Guard, and Duluth Fire Department called into action.

-Dog swims to land after boat takes on water in northern Wisconsin area
+Dog swims to land after boat takes on water on Lake Superior

 (WFRV) – A boat on Lake Superior needed rescue Wednesday evening as it started to take on water, but that didn’t stop a dog from rescuing itself as it swam to a nearby beach.
 The United States Coast Guard Great Lakes tweeted about a recent rescue that took...